Jalan Goa Lempeh, Banjar Dinas Kangin Uluwatu, Bali +62 361 847 1000 or +62 361 300 1000

 Fit for a queen (and her king) Lulur (a Javanese word that means “to coat one’s skin”) was traditionally performed right before a bride’s wedding day.
 In the 17th Century, the ritual used yogurt and spices to exfoliate and polish the skin, leaving it pampered, smooth and supple.
 Our modern day version of this ancient treatment is a three-hour experience that offers couples indulgence and retreat in the stunning environs of the cliff-top Royal Spa Pavilion.
 The unparalleled experience begins with a foot treatment, followed by skin brushing, exfoliating Lulur scrub, a cooling algae wrap, facial, massages and more.

 An ancient Balinese tradition is the inspiration behind a new experience at the Resort.
 Melukat, a purifying ceremony designed to cleanse body and mind, is said to dismiss bad omens to prevent illness and bad luck.
-For guests, the ritual begins on the private beach, where they are dressed in traditional attire and met by a Balinese priest who leads ...
+For guests, the ritual begins at the Resort’s temple, where they are dressed in traditional attire and met by a Balinese priest who ...